 Push ups are a multi-tasking exercise that work the chest, shoulders and upper arms as well as the core muscles.
 They also need no equipment and can be done pretty much anywhere.
 So they’re a great choice to get started with upper body strength training.
 A full press up needs quite a lot of strength, so isn’t a beginner’s exercise.
 But there are plenty of variations that you can do to build up your strength.
 This workout uses the wall press up and the knee press up.
 As you go through the challenge, you’ll increase the number of knee press ups and decrease the number of wall press ups so that you gradually build more strength.
-The exercise instructions and challenge chart are here in the post and you can also download a copy of the push up challenge for beginners PDF – see below for how to get a link.
+The exercise instructions and challenge chart are here in the post and you can also download a copy of the push up challenge for beginners PDF.

-Please also read these safety guidelines before doing the challenge.
+Please read these general exercise guidelines before you do the workout.

 Exercise instructions